Research

 In this research for the temperature sensor, a new way of flexible, wearable trans-thoracic electrical impedance measurement systems to prevent heart failure is being studied.
 The whole system can be attached to the skin using medical tape and does not need tight clothing or uncomfortable straps.
 In another application the impedance sensor is used for cell characterization.
 To the best of our knowledge, our topology is the first using current change for measuring resistance and delay to measure capacitance, implementing both impedance particles.

-with only 4 circuit blocks.
+With only 4 circuit blocks.
 The output of our system is frequency, which can be transmitted without the need for bulky and power-consuming analog to digital converter blocks.
 Using a custom impedance measurement circuit makes this system have the lowest weight and power consumption among the state of art designs.
 In other sensor research A Sub-uw CMOS temperature to frequency sensor for implantable devices is designed.
 Sensors used in implantable devices must have sub-uW power consumption to avoid tissue overheating.
 Thus this temperature sensor employs subthreshold MOS as the sensing element to reduce power consumption and enable minimum supply voltage.
 The frequency conversion topology is chosen in these sensors and applications based on its low power consumption.

 Hardware Security